Peachex/event-radar/README.md

 - Gradle (**optional**).
 All modules include a Gradle Wrapper, which can be used to perform tasks.

-To start the `event-radar` application, you can use the provided `start_services.sh` script.
+To start the backend part of `event-radar` application, you can use the provided `start_services.sh` script in the `backend` folder.
 This script will automatically set up all required services, including databases, message brokers, and other necessary containers.

 ### Steps to Run
 To start the Event-Radar application, follow these steps: